Starting a business – 10 things you need to know

 The Department for Business, Innovation and SkillsDepartment for Business, Innovation and Skills website (Page opens in a new browser window) provides tools and guidance for businesses.

-Local councils can also be a good source of information - find out more.Find your local council (Page opens in a new browser window)
+Local councils can also be a good source of information.Find your local council (Page opens in a new browser window)

 Find out moreFind out more about our range of Business accounts (Page opens in the same browser window) about our range of business accounts.